Please complete the form - thank you.

-Alumier MD has a full team of experienced PhD biochemists, physicians and skin care specialists, with a combined experience of over 100 years.
-They have created effective formulations containing the correct percentages of the highest-grade active ingredients to be used on all Fitzpatrick skin types (I-IV).
-The products and treatments will tackle a multitude of skin concerns, providing you with progressively a more youthful and glowing skin.
+Alumier has created effective formulations containing the correct percentages of the highest-grade active ingredients to be used on all Fitzpatrick skin types (I-IV).
+The products and treatments tackle a multitude of skin concerns which provide you with progressively a more youthful and glowing skin.

 Intrinsic ageing, known as natural or chronological ageing, normally begins in our mid-20s and is determined by genetics.
 Extrinsic ageing accounts for up to 90% of skin ageing and is largely controllable.
 The most common causes are:

 - Sun exposure – the major cause, often referred to as Photo-ageing

 - Lifestyle choices, such as smoking and alcohol consumption

 By having Alumier MD treatments and products, you can reverse some of this damage and prevent future negative effects on the skin.